 In 1858, the Ponca tribe signed a treaty with the U.S. government that inadvertently gave the Ponca homeland to an enemy tribe.
 The government moved the Ponca to the Indian Territory in Oklahoma because the government thought the Sioux would attack the Ponca to gain the remaining land.

 Chief Standing Bear, a chief of the Ponca tribe, agreed to go to Oklahoma.
-The Ponca did not find land in Oklahoma, which they wanted to settle on, and desired to go back home.
+The Ponca did not find the land in Oklahoma good to grow their crops and desired to go back home.
 Angered, the government agents told the Ponca they could walk back to Nebraska if they would not settle in Oklahoma.
-When the Ponca returned home the government said they couldn’t stay, and the government pointed guns at them and forced them back to Oklahoma.
+When the Ponca returned home, the government said they couldn’t stay, and the government pointed guns at them and forced them back to Oklahoma.
 On the way back down they were faced with harsh weather and rough roads; this is known as the Ponca Trail of Tears.

 Thomas H. Tibbles

 Thomas Henry Tibbles was born May 22, 1840 near Athens, Ohio to William and Martha Tibbles.
 Tibbles was only 16 when he fought with the Union in Bleeding Kansas in 1855 and 1856.
 Once he was caught by Confederacy forces, he was supposed to be hanged, but escaped.
 Then he joined two groups of anti-slavery activists.
 First was the future Republican senator James H. Lane, who led an anti-slavery militia in the Kansas Territory.
 Second was John Brown, who planned to steal slaves and take them to freedom, but then died in a horrible way.
 Tibbles also spent some time in Indian camps during this time.
 He later served for the Union in the Civil War as a freelance writer and newspaperman.
 Next, Tibbles was a circuit preacher and lecturer in the cause of the Native Americans.